summera/retscli/README.md

 Start rets console
 ```

+#### Debug Mode
+To view requests being made to the RETS server, enable debug mode with the `-d` flag.
+Once enabled, helpful info will be logged to `$stdout`.
+This is helpful to debug errors thrown by the RETS server and to adjust queries.

 #### Rets Console Commands
 After dropping into the RETS console, you get a bunch of useful commands for searching and exploring the RETS server